Soju

 Traditionally, most brands of soju are produced in the Andong region of South Korea, but also in other regions and countries.
 While soju was traditionally made from rice, South Korean ethanol producers replace rice with other starch, such as cassava due to significantly lower capital costs.
-Soju often appears similar to several other East Asian liquors while differing in alcohol contents.
+Soju often appears similar to several other East Asian liquors while differing in alcohol content.

 Etymology

 Soju means "burned liquor", with the first syllable, so (소; 燒; "burn"), referring to the heat of distillation and the second syllable, ju (주; 酒), meaning "alcoholic drink".
+Its original name was ara-soju, with the prefix referencing arak, a spirit made from distilled wine, and with time the prefix was dropped.
 Etymological dictionaries record that China's shaozhou (shāojiǔ, 烧酒), Japan's shochu (shōchū, 焼酎), and Korea's soju (soju, 燒酒) have the same etymology.
 In 2008, "soju" was included in the Merriam-Webster Dictionary.
-Merriam-Webster dated the word's appearance in the American English lexicon at 1951.
+Merriam-Webster dated the word's appearance in the American English lexicon to 1951.
 In 2016, the word was included in the Oxford Dictionary of English.

 Another name for soju is noju ("dew liquor"), with its first syllable, no/ro (노/로; 露; "dew"), likening the droplets of the collected alcohol during the distilling process to dewdrops.
 Some soju brand names include iseul (이슬), the native-Korean word for "dew", or no/ro, the Sino-Korean word for "dew".

 Soju is sometimes mistakenly referred to as cheongju, a Korean rice wine.
 Mass-produced soju is also mistaken for Chinese baijiu, a grain liquor, and shōchū, a Japanese liquor.